michal-humaj/kamspenezi.cz/docs/design-manual.md

       displaySerif: ['var(--font-display-serif)'],
       uiSans: ['var(--font-ui-sans)'],
     },
-    // Use tokens from globals.css
+    // Colors and other tokens pulled from globals.css variables }
-  }
 }
 ```